 It is a triangular, flat bone, which serves as a site for attachment for many (17!) muscles.

-In this article, we shall look at the bony landmarks on the costal, lateral and posterior surfaces of the scapula.
+In this article, we shall look at the anatomy of the scapula – its bony landmarks, articulations and clinical correlations.

-This side of the scapula is relatively unremarkable, with a concave depression over most of its surface, called the subscapular fossa.
-The subscapularis muscle, one of the rotator cuff muscles, originates from this side.
+It contains a large concave depression over most of its surface, known as the subscapular fossa.
+The subscapularis (rotator cuff muscle) originates from this fossa.

-Supraglenoid tubercle – A roughening immediately superior to the glenoid fossa, this is the place of attachment of the long head of the biceps brachii.
+- The place of attachment of the long head of the biceps brachii.

-Infraglenoid tubercle – A roughening immediately inferior to the glenoid fossa, this is the place of attachment of the long head of the triceps brachii.
+- The place of attachment of the long head of the triceps brachii.

 The posterior surface of the scapula faces outwards.
 It is a site of attachment for the majority of the rotator cuff muscles of the shoulder.